seantwie03/sluug_stllug_site/README.md

 # SLUUG / STLLUG Site

-A website for the St. Louis Unix/Linux Users Groups written in [Astro](https://astro.build/).
+A website for the Stl Linux Unix Users Group written in [Astro](https://astro.build/).

 Key technologies used: